Alan J. Hoffman: Recognition

 In a biography published in an issue of Linear Algebra and its Applications dedicated to Hoffman on the occasion of his sixty-fifth birthday, Uriel Rothblum wrote that "Above and beyond his scholarly and professional contributions, Hoffman has unparalleled ability to enjoy everything he does.
 He enjoys singing, ping pong, puns, witty stories, and -- possibly as much as anything else -- doing mathematics."

 Esther Hoffman died of a blood disease in summer of 1988.
 Alan married Elinor Hershaft, an interior designer, in 1990.
-They were divorced in 2014.
+They divorced in 2014.
 Elinor died in October 2020.
-Alan very happily spent his last years at The Osborn retirement community in Rye, New York.
+Hoffman spent his last years at The Osborn retirement community in Rye, New York.
 He is survived by his daughters, Eleanor and Elizabeth.

 Awards

 Alan Hoffman was a recipient of a number of awards.